Complaints of sexual offense on the New York City subway system have risen over 50 percent compared to the same time last year.

 The subway system is apt to finish 2016 with around 900 violations; a 22 percent increase from 2106 when there were 738.
 Fox said the yearly total had stayed around 600 offenses; in 2014 there were 621 and 647 in 2013.

 Fox believes that the new Mass Transit Authority’s website started in 2014, permits victims to quickly report offenses.
-Investigators can better pinpoint where the violations occurred
+Investigators can better pinpoint where the violations occurred, supposedly allow them the ability to respond quick and with more officers.

 Investigators follow up on each incident report when they believe a crime has been committed.
 A detective is also assigned.